 There are also many warm areas at the Icehotel.
 The Lounge Bar is located in the main reception building.
 Across the road, you find the Icehotel Restaurant serving mouth-watering meals including the famous Ice Menu and Chef’s Table.

 We fell under the spell of the Icehotel when it was first created in 1990.
-Today, Discover the World is proud to be its leading worldwide partner.
-Not only can we can get you there quicker and in more comfort than any other operator (thanks to our exclusive direct flights), but our special partnership also means we can guarantee accommodation during busy periods and provide a wide range of Icehotel holidays.
+Today, Discover the World is proud to be its leading worldwide partner, enabling us to secure availability during busy periods and provide a wide range of Icehotel holidays.

 Our Travel Specialists can advise you on the choice of rooms at the Icehotel, including the stunning ice suites and the various options for warm accommodation.
 We can also tailor make an action plan for you so that you arrive at this iconic place, travelling independently but fully prepared to experience its magic, with a Discover the World representative available to make sure everything runs smoothly for you.